-The Glenn Otto Community Park presents among the finest open beaches and swimming prospects along the Sandy River within the City of Troutdale’s park system.
+Located within the City of Troutdale’s park system, 6.38-acre Glenn Otto Community Park is one of the many recreation areas along the Sandy River.
 That being said, this very quality makes this spot an absolute nightmare for those who hate crowds.
 Not only is the Glenn Otto Community Park the most heavily used park within the Troutdale system, but it is also one of Portland’s most popular spots for a weekend day trip on a hot summer day.

 A small stand offers café snacks (sandwiches, coffee, etc) and fishing gear.
-Seasonal river rescue and lifeguard stations are located here.
+Seasonal river rescue and lifeguard stations are located in the park.

 Day-use fees: None